BrightFlair/logbox-hat-update/README.md

-# logbox-hat-update
-Downloads, compiles and flashes latest code to logbox hat
+# Downloads, compiles and flashes latest code to logbox hat